How to Get Rid of Bed Bugs in Portland

 - Sleep deprivation, insomnia, anxiety, stress, and depression also affect your mental health.

 - Your pets don’t know they should refrain from scratching bites, and will often scratch their skin until its raw and bleeding, causing infection.

-- Bed bugs aggravates respiratory problems such as asthma.
+- These little bugger aggravate big things like asthma and other respiratory problems.
 They shed their skin casings and leave trails of feces, both of which dry out and become airborne.

 Most DIY methods are not safe, such as spraying your body with insect repellent before bed.
 People try pest repellents meant for outside use that put your family at risk.
-Or bombs and foggers that only force bed bugs into harder-to-reach hiding places.
+Or bombs and foggers that only force them into harder-to-reach hiding places.